inouiw/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the finished Project for the final assessment project for Udacity's React Fundamentals course.
+This is my MyReads Project for the Udacity's React course.
 See `README_old.md` for the original README that describes the project.
 Note that the Search page only supports the keywords in file `SEARCH_TERMS.md` like 'Android'.